mattywausb/ElBanquos_ChristmasLight/Documentation/manual_en.md

 Press STEP-> Change to next fireworks pattern

-MODE Hold 2 sec and release: Switch to Placement Test
+MODE Hold 2 sec and release: Switch to Sensor Calibration

+### Sensor Calibration
+Sensor calibration activate most of the lamps in white and display the deviation between the current light sensor value and the threshold as a red lamp.
+The scale is , formed by yellow Lamps 10,20,3,11,6,12,4,13,7.
+Every lamp represents one histereris interval, having lamp 6 as the center = match of sensor an threshold value.

+Press MODE -> Switch to Placement Test

+Press STEP -> no function

 ### Placement Test
 The placement test shows a rainbow color pattern on the different circles, starting with red on the upper lamp and forwarding clockwise.